natalianrs/ETL_Pipeline_PostgreSQL/README.md

 # Data Modeling and Data Pipeline in a Songs Streaming App 🎼

-This case simulates activities from a songs streaming app. <br>
+This case simulates activities from a songs streaming app.
-The final objective is to understand `which songs the users are listening and their habits of using the app`<br>
+The final objective is to understand `which songs the users are listening and their habits of using the app`.
 It was necessary to build a `otimized database` focused in facilite the SQL analysis process for the app data analytics team. <br>

 Portanto, era preciso construir um `banco de dados otimizado` com foco em facilitar o processo de análise dos dados em SQL <br>